0xshreyash/vim-cheatsheet/README.md

 T -

-/<word> - Find the occurance
+/word - Find the occurance of "word" in the file

-n -
+n - Go to the next occurance of a word in the file

-N -
+N - Go to the previous occurance of a word in a file